 - Standards for quorum and voting are:

-- A majority of voting members of the IRB (or their designated alternates), including at least one member whose primary concerns are in non-scientific areas, must be present in person or via audio- or videoconference to conduct a convened meeting.
+- A majority of voting members of the IRB (or their designated alternates), including at least one member whose primary concerns are in non-scientific areas, must be present in person or via tele- or videoconference to conduct a convened meeting.